 Taylor also adds that there are federal restitution funds for victims.
 This means even if the perpetrator isn’t brought to justice, you may be able to recover some or all of the money you’ve lost.

 10. Be wary of requests for gift cards

 “A big red flag is any request for payment through gift cards,” Taylor warns, saying it’s a “dead giveaway” of a scam.
 He cautions there’s no reason a legitimate source would ask for a gift card for payment.
 Fraudsters request gift cards because they are impossible to trace.
 Once a gift card has been purchased, the money of the fraud victim cannot be recovered.

 Gift cards also play a prime role in romance scams.
 The Federal Trade Commission cautions online daters to “never send money or gifts to a sweetheart” without meeting them first in person.

 Another way to stay safe?
 Look for love the old-fashioned way by surrounding yourself with like-minded active seniors.
 Holiday by Atria communities offer a close-knit environment and have helped many seniors find their match.
 Just ask Ross and Marilyn.

 Keeping yourself safe online requires consistency, so it’s a good idea to schedule an annual credit report and regular reviews of bank statements on your calendar.
 You can also stay up to date with the latest internet scams by periodically checking the Cybersecurity and Infrastructure Security Agency’s website.

 At Holiday by Atria, older adults’ peace of mind is important to us.
 That’s why we’re a proud sponsor of the Legal Aid society’s efforts to prevent the financial exploitation of seniors.
-And at our communities, we not only prioritize safety and security but also enhance life with a full calendar of social events, local transportation and chef-prepared meals.
+And at our communities, we not only prioritize safety and security but also enhance life with a full calendar of social events, local transportation and homestyle meals.
 To learn more about life at Holiday, contact a community near you.